-- Permit applications by MPWMD for river maintenance and restoration work will come under greater scrutiny at all levels of government.
-More stringent avoidance and mitigation requirements will be placed on activities that could have negative impacts on sensitive aquatic species or their habitats. - Activities that interrupt or curtail natural stream functions, such as lining streambanks with riprap, will be discouraged or denied permits.
-Activities that increase the amount of habitat or restore natural stream functions are more likely to be approved. - Additional work to add instream features (such as large logs for steelhead refuge or backwater channel areas for frogs) will be necessary to restore and diversify aquatic habitat. - Major restoration projects completed between 1992 and 1999 will require additional work to diversify plantings and to maintain irrigation systems during the establishment period (varies from 5 to 10 years depending on environmental conditions and the availability of staff resources).
-Streambank repairs may be necessary after high flows as previously installed structural protection works go through an initial adjustment period. - ➤ Downstream of the Robinson Canyon Road Bridge, the river continues to cut into the channel bottom and form a more complex system of pools, riffles and gravel bars.
+- ➤ Permit applications by MPW MD for river maintenance and restoration work will come under greater scrutiny at all levels of governmental oversight.
+More stringent avoidance and mitigation requirements will be placed on activities that could have negative impacts on sensitive aquatic species or their habitats. - Activities that interrupt or curtail natural stream functions, such as lining stream banks with riprap, will be discouraged or denied permits.
+Activities that increase the amount of habitat or restore natural stream functions are more likely to be approved. - Additional work to ad d instream features (su ch as large l ogs for steelhead refuge or backwater channel areas for frogs) will be ne cessary to restore and divers ify aquatic habitat. - Major restoration projects completed between 1992 and 1999 will require additional work to diversify plantings and to maintain irrigation systems during the estab lishment period (which varies from 5 to 10 years, depending on environmental conditions and the availability of staff resources).
+Streambank repairs may be necessary after high flows as previously installed structural protection works go through an initial adjustment period. - Downstream of the Robinson Canyon Road Bridge, the river will continue to cut into the channel bottom and form a more complex system of pools, riffles and gravel bars.

-A noticeable change to the channel bottom is the obvious continued degradation (i.e., the river channel is incising into floodplain deposits).
+A noticeable change to the channel bottom is the obvious continued degradation (i. e., the river channel is incising in to floodplain deposits).
 Downcutting into channel deposits has both positive and negative aspects.
-On the plus side, it is clear that sand and fine material has been winnowed out in the past few years, exposing gravel and cobble layers that provide spawning habitat for steelhead and suitable substrate for the food web that steelhead depend on.
-However, a lack of a natural supply of sediment from the upper watershed (due to the presence of main stem dams) means that the river must remove material from the channel bottom and streambanks to make up for this deficit.
-The river system downstream of Los Padres Reservoir is considered "sediment starved."
+On the plus side, it is clear that sand and fine material has been winnowed out in the past few y ears, exposing gravel and cobble layers that provide im proved spawning habitat for steelhead and suitable substrate for the food web that steelhead depend on.
+However, a lack of a natural supply of sedim ent from the upper watershed (due to the presence of main stem dams) means that the river must remove material from the channel bottom and streambanks to make up for this deficit.
+The river system downstream of Los Padres Reservo ir is considered "sediment starved."

-Because approximately 35% of the streambanks downstream of Carmel Valley Village have been altered or hardened over the past 40 years, most of the current sediment supply comes from scouring of the channel bottom, which results in exposing the base of streambanks, bridge piers and abutments.
-Eventually, without corrective measures to balance the sediment load with the flow of water, streambanks will begin to collapse and the integrity of bridges will be threatened.
+Because approximately 35% of the stre ambanks downstream of Carm el Valley Village hav e been altered or hardened over the past 40 years, most of the current sediment supply comes from scouring of the channel bottom, which results in exposing the base of stream banks, bridge piers and abutments.
+Eventually, without corrective m easures to balance the sediment load with the flow of water, streambanks will begin to collapse and the integrity of bridges will be threatened.

-A comprehensive long-term solution to overall environmental degradation requires a significant increase in dry season water flows in the lower river, a reversal of the incision process, and reestablishment of a natural meander pattern.
-Of these, MPWMD has made progress with increasing summer low flows and in identifying areas where a natural meander pattern could be considered.
-Reversal, or at least halting of channel incision, may be possible if the supply of sediment is brought into balance with the transport capacity of the river.
-Although the supply of sediment to the lower portion of the river is likely to increase as San Clemente Reservoir fills with sediment and sediment starts to flow down the river, it is likely that the supply of sediment downstream of the San Clemente Dam will increase slowly in the very near future and may not halt the incision process.
+A comprehensive, long-term solution to overall environmental degradation requires a significant increase in dry-sea son water flows in the low er river, a reversal of the incision process, and reestablishment of a natural meander pattern.
+Of these, MPW MD has made progress with increasing summer low flows and in identifying areas where a natural meander pattern could be considered.
+Reversal, or at least halting, of cheannel incision may be possible if the supply of sediment is brought into balance with the transport capacity of the river.
+Although the supply of sediment to the lower portion of the river is likely to increase as San Clemente Reservoir fills with sediment and sediment starts to flow down the river, it is likely that the supply of sediment downstream of the San Clemente Dam will increase slowly in the very near future, but may not be enough to halt the incision process.